-egui atio ns fo or Child Care Facilities Requirements for Administration of a Facility E. the caregiver may take the infant or toddler assigned to him/her outside or to areas of a facility other than their usual room for a part of each day to provide a change in a physical surrounding and to increase opportunities for social interaction.
-F. TOP a en weather permits, each toddler over 12 months of age must be taken outside a portion of each day.
-If the weather is extremely hot, the toddler must be kept in haded area while outdoors.
-G. An i care nfant who is awake must not be left in a crib for long periods without direct adult and never for more than 15 minutes at a time. Н. Th e staff of each facility shall: 1.
-Provide appropriate and adequate seating for the children at the facility during snacks and meals; 2.
-If a high chair is used, ensure that the chair: a.
-Is in good condition; κ. b.
-Has a wide base; and c.
-Has a safety belt for the child and that it is used while a child is in the chair.
-3. Wash with a detergent and disinfect before and after each use any chair or table that is used during a snack or meal; 4.
-Allow, encourage and assist each child to feed himself, including, without limitation, encouraging a child to hold and drink from a cup, use a spoon and use his fingers to feed himself; 5.
-Offer each child drinking water at times other than during his regular feedings; 6.
-Transfer commercially prepared baby food from a jar to a dish before feeding it to a child or if fed directly from the baby food jar discard the jar after use; 7.
-Discard any food that is left in a dish after a meal; 8.
-Ensure that bottles and containers of food are not kept in water longer than five minutes, and stir, shake and test a bottle or container of food before using the bottle or container to feed an infant; 9.
-Not hold an infant while preparing food; 10 On a daily basis, empty, clean and sanitize any pot used to warm a bottle or food;
+- E. A caregiver may take the infant or toddler assigned to him/her outside or to areas of the facility other than their usual room for a part of each day to provide a change in their physical surrounding and to increase opportunities for social interaction. - F. When weather permits, each toddler over 12 months of age must be taken outside for a portion of each day.
+If the weather is extremely hot, the toddler must be kept in a shaded area while outdoors. - G. An infant who is awake must not be left in a crib for long periods without direct adult care and never for more than 15 minutes at a time. - H. The staff of each facility shall: - 1.
+Provide appropriate and adequate seating for the children at the facility during snacks and meals: - 2.
+If a high chair is used, ensure that the chair: - a.
+Is in good condition; - b.
+Has a wide base; and - c.
+Has a safety belt for the child and that it is used while a child is in the chair. - 3.
+Wash with a detergent and disinfect before and after each use any chair or table that is used during a snack or meal: - 4.
+Allow, encourage and assist each child to feed himself, including, without limitation, encouraging a child to hold and drink from a cup, use a spoon and use his fingers to feed himself; - 5.
+Offer each child drinking water at times other than during his regular feedings; - 6.
+Transfer commercially prepared baby food from a jar to a dish before feeding it to a child or if fed directly from the baby food jar discard the jar after use; - 7.
+Discard any food that is left in a dish after a meal; - 8.
+Ensure that bottles and containers of food are not kept in water longer than five minutes, and stir, shake and test a bottle or container of food before using the bottle or container to feed an infant: - 9.
+Not hold an infant while preparing food; - On a daily basis, empty, clean and sanitize any pot used to warm a bottle or food: